 Norway – It’s Not About The Miles

 Norway is gorgeous any time of the year, but it is especially appealing as a summer travel destination.
 Taking your holidays in July here is perfect, despite the possibility of crowds at tourist hotspots.
-Why July?

 Well, for one thing, the weather in July is wonderful.
 In a country where it’s common to have snow on the ground into June, the window to walk around without boots and multiple layers is tiny.

-In July, you can attempt hikes to hilltops in relative comfort.
+If you visit in July, you can attempt hikes to hilltops in relative comfort.
 The iconic Trolltunga hike is only recommended in the summer, so if you’re up for it, July is a great time to do it.
 Also, you can enjoy cruising the stunning fjords without wind chill to worry about.

 I love the long daylight hours in July.
 If you go far enough north in Norway in the summer, the sun never sets!
 To celebrate the long days, Norway hosts special events, such as late night concerts at the Arctic Cathedral in Tromso.